EL RENO CAMPUS

 New construction is funded through lease purchasing and will be repaid with school building fund receipts, said Superintendent Dr. Gayla Lutts.

 MA+ Architects of Oklahoma City was hired as the architectural firm for the two projects, and CMSWillowbrook of Oklahoma City is the construction manager for both.
 The same firms were tabbed to design and reconstruct the El Reno Campus, which re-opened in January 2017.

-Plans are for the Cowan Campus to become CV Tech's health campus.
-Dirt work is underway for a planned $20 million project that will provide an additional 64,000 square feet of educational space, effectively doubling the size of the campus.
+This will become CV Tech's health campus once construction is complete in Summer 2021.
+Concrete foundation work is underway for the $20 million project, which will provide an additional 64,000 square feet of educational space, effectively doubling the size of the campus.

-Practical Nursing will be relocated from El Reno to the Cowan Campus once construction is completed in Summer 2021.
+Practical Nursing will be relocated from El Reno to the Cowan Campus once the building is readied for occupancy.

 CV Tech is collaborating with the Dean McGee Eye Institute to create a new ophthalmic technician program.
 Other planned new programs at the Cowan Campus include dental assisting and surgical technology.

 New construction will also include a seminar center built to FEMA-rated storm shelter standards.

 Already, a Health Careers program and high school-only Biomedical Sciences program operate at the 30-acre site that is strategically located between the district's two largest cities (Mustang and Yukon).